GanshengT/GanshengT.github.io/_pages/cv.md

         renowned robotic engineering university
    </td>
     <td>
-      Analyzed graph-based functional connectivity of EEG-EMG data in <b>stroke rehabilitation</b> where patients were required to move upper arms with constant velocity <br>
+      Analyzed the topological <b>graphical structure</b> of EEG-EMG functional connectivity in <b>stroke rehabilitation</b> where patients were required to move upper arms with constant velocity <br>
       Studied the impact of sample size and network depth on loss landscape: multichannel EMG signals were converted into an image and fed to convolutional neural network. <br>
       Binary fist motor imagery recognition using human-machine mutural learning based on <b>neural signal</b><br>
       Review of applications and challenges of simultaneous examination of eye movement and EEG<br>